From graph to Riesz continuity: Polarizations and proof of Theorem

-Let now $\H$ be a Hilbert bundle.
-We call a \textit{polarization} of $\H$ its decomposition into the orthogonal sum

-of two Hilbert subbundles of infinite rank, not necessarily locally trivial.
-Such decompositions are in one-to-one correspondence with projections $p\colon\H\to\H$ such that $p$ is continuous as a self-map of $\H$ and $p_x\in\Proj^*(\H_x)$ for every $\xX$.
-We denote the set of such projections by $\Proj^*(\H)$ and identify them with polarizations.
-A decomposition \eqref{eq:pol-Hb} is related to a projection $p\in\Proj^*(\H)$ by the rule $\H^+_x = p_x(\H_x)$.
-Polarizations of the trivial Hilbert bundle $\H=X\times H$ are in one-to-one correspondence with continuous maps $X\to\sP^*(H)$, where $\sP^*(H)$ denotes the space $\Proj^*(H)$ equipped with the strong operator topology.
+\sub{Subbundles of a Hilbert bundle.} We will consider only locally trivial Hilbert bundles with a separable fiber $H$.
+However, we want to deal with their subbundles which are not necessarily locally trivial.
+Such subbundles arise, for example, as spectral sections of graph continuous families of Fredholm operators.

+In general, a subbundle $\E$ of $\H$ is given by a family of closed subspaces $\E_x\subset\H_x$ which is continuous in an appropriate sense.
+We will use the following notion of continuity: we say that $\E$ is a \emph{subbundle} of $\H$ if $\E$ is the range of a bundle projection, that is, a continuous bundle map $p\colon\H\to\H$ such that $p_x\in\Proj(\H_x)$ for every $\xX$.
+In this case $\H\ominus\E = \Ran(1-p)$ is also a subbundle.

+Equivalently, for every $\xX$, some (and then every) local trivialization of $\H$ over a neighborhood $Y$ of $x$ takes $p$ to a continuous map $Y\to\sP(H)$, where $\sP(H)$ denotes the space of projections equipped with the strong operator topology.
+In particular, subbundles of the trivial Hilbert bundle $H_X=X\times H$ are in one-to-one correspondence with continuous maps $X\to\sP(H)$.

+A family $\E$ of closed subspaces $\E_x\subset\H_x$ is a subbundle of $\H$ in our sense if and only if both $(\E_x)$ and $(\H_x\ominus\E_x)$ are continuous subfields of the field $(\H_x)$ of Hilbert spaces in the sense of Dixmier and Douady \cite{DD}.
+See \cite{DD}, Proposition 16.

-We say that two polarizations $p$ and $q$ of $\H$ are (compactly) \textit{compatible} if $x\mapsto q_x-p_x$ is a continuous section of $\K(\H)$ (or equivalently, in the locally trivial case, a norm continuous family of compact operators).
+We say that two subbundles of $\H$ given by bundle projections $p$ and $q$ are (compactly) compatible if $p-q$ is a norm continuous family of compact operators; they are finitely compatible if additionally all operators $p_x-q_x$ have finite rank.